 Metaphor & Simile

 By contrasting an item or person with another, prolific writers aid individuals in perceiving the subject from a unique perspective.
-The sole distinction between a metaphor and a simile is that a metaphor does not draw attention to the fact that it is a comparison, whereas a simile uses one of the comparing terms “like” or “as,” making it easy to recognise.
+The sole distinction between a metaphor and a simile is that a metaphor does not draw attention to the fact that it is a comparison, whereas a simile uses one of the comparing terms “like” or “as,” making it easy to recognize.

 Personification